California Fishing License Cost: $62.90+ Guide

 Application Process

-To apply for a reduced-fee fishing license in California, you’ll need to gather the required documentation and complete the appropriate application form.
-Follow these application instructions to guarantee you’re eligible:
+To apply for a reduced-fee fishing license in California, gather your required documentation first.
+Then complete the correct application form for your category.

-• Provide a letter from the Veterans Administration confirming a service-connected disability rating of 50% or greater if you’re a disabled veteran.
+• Provide a Veterans Administration letter if you’re applying as a disabled veteran.

-• Submit a verification letter from your commanding officer or military doctor if you’re a recovering service member.
+• Submit a military verification letter if you’re a recovering service member.

 License Types Available

-If you have severe disabilities or blindness, you might qualify for a free fishing license—just submit your certification.
+If you have severe disabilities or blindness, you may qualify for a free fishing license.
+You should submit the required certification with your application.

 Validations and Report Cards